RMCampos/RMCampos/RESUME.md

 - 📞 (+55) 47 99169-9982 (No WhatsApp, sorry)
 - 💻 ricardompcampos@gmail.com

-Hello!
 Welcome to my resume!
 In a nutshell, I'm a Full-Stack Software Engineer, who likes very much of Java and its ecosystem and now is deep-diving into the React world!
 At my current position, I'm working with micro-services mostly in Java and React.

-My current job, since August 2021, is at [Encora Brazil - Former Daitan Labs](https://daitan.com/), where I'm having the opportunity to work on incredible projects with several technologies, including Amazon AWS Cloud, micros-services, BFF, and functional programming language like Clojure.
+My current job, since August 2021, is at [Encora Brazil - Former Daitan Labs](https://daitan.com/), where I'm having the opportunity to work on incredible and international projects with several technologies, including Amazon AWS Cloud, micros-services, BFF, and functional programming language like Clojure.
+My position here is Full-stack developer, and I'm the senior developer of my team.

 [You can get a copy of my resume HERE!](Ricardo_Campos_CV.pdf) Thanks for stopping by!